vanilla/docs/content/developer/changelog/index.md

 * Fixed profile to not ask for old password if one was never set (via SSO)
 * Fixed hundreds of other bugs too numerous to list, including dozens of SQL-related bugs.

-## 2.0.17

-### 2.0.17.10
+### 2.0.17.1 - 2.0.17.10

-SECURITY: Fixed Facebook, Twitter, and Embed plugins' access control.
-### 2.0.17.9
+* Fixed bug where analytics hooked before Garden.Installed=true, causing a fatal error on install.
+* Fixed bug where analytics registration would occur repeatedly if config file was read-only.
+* Repackaged distribution without OS-Specific meta data, and fixed ajax information exposure bug.
+* Fixed problem with dashboard structure file where Activity and Profile permissions were not granted automatically on fresh install.
+* Fixed problem with category permissions where some configurations would result in too restrictive defaults.
-SECURITY: Fixed cookie theft vulnerability.
+* SECURITY: Fixed potential querystring XSS and cookie HMAC Timing vulnerabilities in core.
-### 2.0.17.8
-Fixed a packaging problem that caused the contents of index.php to be duplicated
-### 2.0.17.7
-Updated analytics client and server software to fix a bug in stats transmission and rendering
+* Updated analytics client and server software to fix a bug in stats transmission and rendering.
-### 2.0.17.6
+* Fixed a packaging problem that caused the contents of index.php to be duplicated.
-SECURITY: Fixed potential querystring XSS and cookie HMAC Timing vulnerabilities in core
+* SECURITY: Fixed cookie theft vulnerability.
-### 2.0.17.5
-Fixed problem with category permissions where some configurations would result in too restrictive defaults
-### 2.0.17.4
-Fixed problem with dashboard structure file where Activity and Profile permissions were not granted automatically on fresh install
-### 2.0.17.3
-Repackaged distribution without OS-Specific meta data, and fixed ajax information exposure bug
-### 2.0.17.2
-Fixed bug where analytics registration would occur repeatedly if config file was read-only
-### 2.0.17.1
-Fixed bug where analytics hooked before Garden.Installed=true, causing a fatal error on install
+* SECURITY: Fixed Facebook, Twitter, and Embed plugins' access control.

 ### 2.0.17

 *Released 2011-01-18*

 * Fixed bug where plugins and themes could fail to enable due to extra whitespace.